 As a first step towards a sizeable promotion of national seed policies, AfricaSeeds will not develop individual national seed policies, but rather, it will train national experts to develop their own skills to formulating, assessing, reviewing and monitoring national seed policies themselves.

-Through two regional workshops, AfricaSeeds aims at ensuring that seed officers are more knowledgeable on the process of formulation, adoption, and implementation of national seed policies, as well as evaluation and periodic updating.
-The two foreseen workshops, one for West and Central Africa and one for East and Southern Africa, will allow countries sharing closely related agroecologies and contexts to benefit from commonalities of instructions.
+Through regional workshops, AfricaSeeds aims at ensuring that seed officers are more knowledgeable on the process of formulation, adoption, and implementation of national seed policies, as well as evaluation and periodic updating.
+The workshops are meant to allow countries sharing related agroecologies and contexts to benefit from commonalities of instructions.

 Because of its mandate and experience, AfricaSeeds is well-placed to support governments in developing and implementing their national policies.

 As part of this supportand at the request of countries, AfricaSeeds carries out background studies to determine overall capacities in national seed policies.